 Is privatization of recycling a good thing?

 Changes are coming to recycling programs in Ontario.
-The transition to the new program starts in July and will be introduced to all municipalities over the next three years.
-As the first regions prepare to adopt the new program, there’s an important question on my mind: Will privatization of recycling solve our waste woes?
+As the new program rolls out province wide as of January 1, 2025, there’s an important question on my mind.
+Will privatization of recycling solve our waste woes?

 Bring back the sparkle with this easy homemade jewellery cleaner